 An important place for Ruth and Julia, especially at this time of year.

 By the water on a low tide at Halwyn.

 The beautiful creekside hamlet of Coombe sits just over the hill from Halwyn.
 On this occasion a high tide caused the creek to glisten in the morning light, reflecting the trees by the water.

 With Pat and John by the creek in Coombe.

 The scene at Coombe this morning.

-The low pressure that’s accompanying the unseasonably wet weather has a positive spin-off, on mornings like this.
+The low pressure that accompanies some unseasonably wet weather has a positive spin-off on mornings like this.
 The lower reaches of the River Fal at Halwyn were flat calm, glistening under warm cloud cover.
-The shadows thrown by the boats at anchor were crystal clear and mullet were jumping at Roundwood Quay, where I chatted to Tony.
+The shadows thrown by the boats at anchor were crystal clear and mullet were jumping at Roundwood Quay.

-For a different perspective on the River Fal at Halwyn, I went to Roundwood Quay, just round the corner.
-This brought Cowlands Creek into view and allowed me to show the tin counting house and the site of the Iron Age fort here.
+For a different perspective on the River Fal at Halwyn, I went to nearby Roundwood Quay.
+This brought Cowlands Creek into view, showcasing the tin counting house and the site of an Iron Age fort.
 It was peaceful and quiet, a tranquil spot to be in the morning.